Voravit-Chaiaroon/nlp-course-assignments-ait/assignment6/README.md

 ![App Screenshot](pictures/app.png)

-### Tasks
+## Tasks

-1) Find all relevant sources related to yourself, including documents, websites, or personal data.
-Please list down the reference documents
+### 1) Find all relevant sources related to yourself, including documents, websites, or personal data.
+Please
+list down the reference documents

 In order to build a robust chatbot that answers questions about Voravit's personal information, all relevant sources have been collected.
 The sources include: